lgw2/lgw2.github.io/_teaching/csci112-spring-2023/labs/lab7.md

 zoo, and can also be used as a node in a linked list containing an arbitrary number of `Exhibit` nodes stored on the heap.
 Then, write functions to create and return a new `Exhibit`, add to the list at the front, delete a given exhibit from the list, and print the whole list.
+In `main`, use your functions to create a list of exhibits, remove some, and add some more.
 At the end of your `main` function, you should free the entire list. **If you would like, you can use a pre-written `main` and header file containing the function prototypes and `Exhibit` definition, found in `/public/labs/lab7` in the files `lab7.c` and `lab7.h`, respectively.
 In this case, you just need to provide the